 Dumping can be predatory pricing by large multinational companies to gain market share.
 Such large companies can bear losses in the short term compared to smaller players.

-The purpose of dumping is to force companies in the destination country to bankruptcy.
+The purpose of dumping is to force companies in the destination country into bankruptcy.
 Exporters push down market prices below the average cost of producers in the destination country.
 Once they are gone, the exporter enjoys monopoly power and is likely to increase profits.

 Because dumping is very detrimental to domestic producers, the government would impose trade tariffs.
 Tariffs increase the price of imported goods.